 Once you’ve finalized your project document plan, you need to share the information with your entire team.This keeps everyone up to speed on the latest processes and makes sure that everyone is aligned.

 But sending disjoined emails and direct messages doesn’t exactly start your process off on the right foot.
+Shared inbox tools may be an effective way to ensure everyone is on the same page when it comes to collaboration.
 If you’ve created your plan and created your documentation in your Work OS, it makes sense to use it to share the information with your team, right?

 With monday.com, for example, you can share updates with specific teams and users, or even build automations to let them know when a new plan has been created or new document added.